MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 3. The output displays four tables:

 - **Current Expiration Schedule:** this table contains a time-series summary for your versions as they are.
 It has the following columns:
-    1. Date: the first column represents the date.
+    1. **Date**: the first column represents the date.
-    1. NumberOfVersionsAvailable: the number of versions available on that date under the current schedule.
+    1. **NumberOfVersionsAvailable**: the number of versions available on that date under the current schedule.
-    1. NumberOfVersionsExpired: the number of versions expired on that date under the current schedule.
+    1. **NumberOfVersionsExpired**: the number of versions expired on that date under the current schedule.
-    1. SizeOfVersionsExpiredMB: the size of versions expired on that date under the current schedule.
+    1. **SizeOfVersionsExpiredMB**: the size of versions expired on that date under the current schedule.

 :::image type="content" source="media/version-history/current-expiration-schedule.png" alt-text="Current Expiration Schedule":::